Chandrarup Shah: Maharaj Narabhupal Shah

-In response to Prithwipati's inquiry, Chandrarup Shah elucidated the intricate details of Birbhadra Shah's pregnant queen and the subsequent birth of Nara Bhupal Shah.
-Though relieved by this revelation, Prithwipati remained skeptical.
-Attempting to secure Nara Bhupal Shah's presence, Chandrarup dispatched a messenger, but the Raja of Tanhun, harboring ambitions of Gorkha's sovereignty through the child, obstinately refused to release him.
+Chandrarup Shah then informed the Maharaj of the pregnant queen of Birbhadra Shah and the subsequent birth of Nara Bhupal Shah.
+Though reassured, Prithwipati remained cautious.
+Attempts to secure Nara Bhupal Shah from the Raja of Tanahun were initially unsuccessful, as he refused to release the child due to ambitions over Gorkha's sovereignty.

-Undeterred, Chandrarup Shah employed a shrewd strategy, bribing the nurse and attendants of Nara Bhupal Shah.
-With their cooperation, he managed to bring the child to his residence in Gorkha, safeguarding him for three years.
-As the fourth year commenced, Chandrarup orchestrated a pivotal moment.
-Placing Nara Bhupal Shah on the back of a slave, he presented him before the Raja, who inquired about the boy's identity.
-When informed by the slave that he was the Sahib ji (heir apparent), the Raja remained silent.
+Undeterred, Chandrarup Shah devised a plan, bribing the nurse and attendants of Nara Bhupal Shah.
+With their assistance, he brought the child to his residence in Gorkha and safeguarded him for three years.
+In the fourth year, Chandrarup orchestrated a pivotal moment: placing Nara Bhupal Shah on the back of a slave, he presented him before the Maharaj.
+When asked about the boy's identity, the slave confirmed he was the Sahib ji (heir apparent), yet the Maharaj remained silent.

-During a momentous day when Nara Bhupal Shah immersed himself in a nude swim, baring his entire body to the observing Raja, a profound realization dawned upon the ruler.
-In an instant, the Raja recognized Nara Bhupal Shah as the incarnation of Birbhadra Shah.
-Seizing this pivotal moment, he ushered the young heir to the Durbar, where he ascended the gaddi with his grandson comfortably seated on his lap.
+During a subsequent occasion, when Nara Bhupal Shah was seen swimming nude before the Maharaj, the ruler recognized him as the incarnation of Birbhadra Shah.
+Seizing the moment, he brought the young heir to the Durbar, where he ascended the gaddi seated on the Maharaj's lap.

-In acknowledgment of Chandrarup Shah's pivotal role in restoring the lost descendant, the Raja summoned him.
-Expressing gratitude and admiration, he commended Chandrarup's unwavering efforts, patting him on the back with the exclamation, 'Syabas!
-You have fulfilled your duty to the utmost.'
-The Raja went on to declare, 'Henceforth, my descendants will regard yours as their own brothers.'
-In a gesture of generosity, he announced, 'Your jagirs and birtas will descend to your posterity rent-free.'
+In recognition of Chandrarup Shah's role in restoring the lost heir, the Maharaj praised him, saying, "Syabas!
+You have fulfilled your duty to the utmost."
+He further declared, "Henceforth, my descendants will regard yours as their own brothers," and granted that Chandrarup's jagirs and birtas would descend to his posterity rent-free.

-After the death of Prithwi-pati, for the succession of Narbhupal Shah, there was much intrigue but because of the loyalty of Chandra Rup Shah and courtiers, he became the king without bloodshed.
-To him was born Prithvi Narayan Shah.
-Prithvi Narayan Shah took his seat on the gaddi, at the age of twelve, in Saka 1644 (1742 A.D.)
+Following the death of Prithwipati Shah, the loyalty of Chandrarup Shah and other courtiers ensured that Nara Bhupal Shah ascended the throne without bloodshed.
+Nara Bhupal Shah later became the father of Prithvi Narayan Shah, who ascended the gaddi at the age of twelve in Saka 1644 (1742 A.D.).